apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**FBI Director Christopher Wray to resign before Trump takes office**
+**US man found near Damascus after being freed from Syrian prison**

-You can read more about it [here](https://www.bbc.com/news/articles/ce902z8lp81o).
+You can read more about it [here](https://www.bbc.com/news/articles/cn54xk0vkq5o).

 ## Requirements
 - Python 3.8